This is the second part of the major changes to company law in Ghana

 11. Rotation of Auditors

-Under the New Companies Act, there is a requirement for mandatory rotation of auditors of companies.
-Auditors of public companies shall be compulsorily rotated after a seven (7) year term with a cooling-off period of three (3) years while auditors of private companies shall be compulsorily rotated after a ten (10) year term with a cooling-off period of five (5) years after which they may be re-appointed.
-This provision would help avoid conflicts of interest which may arise out of familiarity due to excessively long audit relationships.
+Under the New Companies Bill, there is a requirement for mandatory rotation of auditors of companies.
+Auditors of public and private companies shall be compulsorily rotated after a six (6) year term with a cooling-off period of six (6) years.
+This provision would help avoid conflicts of interest which may arise out of familiarity due to excessively long standing audit relationships.

 12. Derivative Actions